andreafabrizi/DNSProxy/README.md

   based on Location header, will force the same DNS server software to issue a parallel GET on the remote domain, in order to preemptively populate HTTP caches in between.
   (Not interesting except in particular scenarios, as browsing through high-delay satellite networks).
-* added the arduino-ethernet library with the new select() function (sorry for delay, was easy)
+* added the arduino+ethernet library with the new select() function (sorry for delay, was easy)
 * DNSP for HTTP/1 version freeze, development on H2 only (till Hackathon 101 London 17-18/3).
+* Added TCP query/response support in a thread on its own !

 #### Version 1.6 - March 2018:
 * sneak peak: REDIS ready _via https://github.com/redis/hiredis_